oldinquisitor/sps-game/README.md

-# sps-game
+# Stone, paper, scissors: the game
-Stone, paper, scissors: the game
+SPS game prototype which allows to run different strategies for two players and output results